ChaoChienHung/Assembly-Project/README.md

 - Windows OS
 - MASM (ml.exe)
 - Irvine32 library (Irvine32.inc, Irvine32.lib, Irvine32.dll)
-- WinDbg (for debugging and running the game)
+- WinDbg (optional, only needed for debugging)

 The Irvine32 library and WinDbg are provided in the windbg folder.